Louisiana Creole people: Spanish period

-In the final stages of the French and Indian War with the New England colonies, New France ceded the Louisiana to Spain in the secret Treaty of Fontainebleau (1762).
-The Spanish were slow and reluctant to fully occupy the colony, however, and did not do so until 1769.
+In the final stages of the French and Indian War with the British colonies, New France ceded Louisiana to Spain in the secret Treaty of Fontainebleau (1762).
+The Spanish were reluctant to occupy the colony, however, and did not do so until 1769.
 That year, Spain abolished Native American slavery.
-In addition, Spanish liberal manumission policies contributed to the growth of the population of Creoles of color, particularly in New Orleans.
-Nearly all of the surviving 18th-century architecture of the Vieux Carré (French Quarter) dates from the Spanish period (the Ursuline Convent an exception).
-These buildings were designed by French architects, as there were no Spanish architects in Louisiana.
-The buildings of the French Quarter are of a Mediterranean style also found in southern France.
+In addition, Spanish liberal manumission policies contributed to the population growth of Creoles of color, particularly in New Orleans.
+Nearly all of the surviving 18th-century architecture of the Vieux Carré (French Quarter) dates from the Spanish period (the Ursuline Convent is an exception).
+These buildings were designed by French architects, as no Spanish architects had come to Louisiana.

-Spanish Louisiana's multiracial Creole descendants, which included affranchis (ex-slaves), free-born blacks, and mixed-race people, known as Creoles of color (gens de couleur libres), were strongly influenced by French Catholic culture.
-By the end of the 18th century, many Creoles of color were educated and tended to work in artisan or skilled trades; a relatively high number were property owners.
-Many Creoles of color were free-born, and their descendants often enjoyed many of the same privileges as whites while under Spanish rule, including (but not limited to) property ownership, formal education, and service in the militia.
-Indeed, Creoles of color had been members of the militia for decades under both French and Spanish control of the colony of Louisiana.
+Spanish Louisiana's Creole descendants, who included affranchis (ex-slaves), free-born blacks, and mixed-race people, known as Creoles of color (gens de couleur libres), were influenced by French Catholic culture.
+By the end of the 18th century, many Creoles of color were educated and worked in artisanal or skilled trades; many were property owners.
+Many Creoles of color were free-born, and their descendants enjoyed many of the same privileges as whites while under Spanish rule, including property ownership, formal education, and service in the militia.
+Indeed, Creoles of color had been members of the militia for decades under both French and Spanish control.
 For example, around 80 Creoles of color were recruited into the militia that participated in the Battle of Baton Rouge in 1779.

-Throughout the Spanish period, most Creoles continued to speak French and remained strongly connected to French colonial culture.
+Throughout the Spanish period, most Creoles continued to speak French and remained connected to French colonial culture.
 However, the sizeable Spanish Creole communities of Saint Bernard Parish and Galveztown spoke Spanish.
 The Malagueños of New Iberia spoke Spanish as well.
-(Since the mid-20th century, the number of Spanish-speaking Creoles has declined in favor of English speakers.
-Even today, however, the Isleños of St. Bernard Parish have maintained cultural traditions from the Canary Islands.)
+(Since the mid-20th century, the number of Spanish-speaking Creoles declined in favor of English speakers.
+Even today, however, the Isleños of St. Bernard Parish maintained cultural traditions from the Canary Islands.)

-Cajuns and Isleños in Louisiana
+Acadians and Isleños in Louisiana

-In 1765, during Spanish rule, several thousand Acadians from the French colony of Acadia (now Nova Scotia, New Brunswick, and Prince Edward Island) made their way to Louisiana after having been expelled from Acadia by the British government after the French and Indian War.
+In 1765, during Spanish rule, several thousand Acadians from the French colony of Acadia (now Nova Scotia, New Brunswick, and Prince Edward Island) made their way to Louisiana after they were expelled from Acadia by the British government after the French and Indian War.
 They settled chiefly in the southwestern Louisiana region now called Acadiana.
 The governor Luis de Unzaga y Amézaga, eager to gain more settlers, welcomed the Acadians, who became the ancestors of Louisiana's Cajuns.

-Spanish Canary Islanders, called Isleños, emigrated from the Canary Islands of Spain to Louisiana under the Spanish crown between 1778 and 1783.
+Spanish Canary Islanders, called Isleños, emigrated from the Canary Islands to Louisiana 1778 and 1783.
 In 1800, France's Napoleon Bonaparte reacquired Louisiana from Spain in the Treaty of San Ildefonso, an arrangement kept secret for two years.